bgamari/AndreasPK.github.io/apkblog/posts/2019-07-06-Using ticky ticky.md

 In this post I will summarize the steps required to add a counter which will be used with [`-ticky` profiling](https://gitlab.haskell.org/ghc/ghc/wikis/debugging/ticky-ticky).

+We will then use this to try and estimate the impact a partial fix for [#8905](https://gitlab.haskell.org/ghc/ghc/issues/8905) would have.

+The short summary of the issue is that when GHC checks if a value is already evaluated, it *unconditionally* sets up the stack for *potentially* evaluating the value.
+There are good reasons for this, but when dealing with the only argument of a function they do not apply.
+So we want to estimate the impact of special casing that particular pattern.

 # What is ticky profiling.

 It's a profiling method in which GHC annotates the **optimized** program with runtime counters.